ezpaarse-project/biblio-logger-example/README.md

 # biblio-logger-example
 Very basic example of biblio-broadcaster client.
-This is a simple page that uses websocket to gather ECs (limited to the 1000 last) and list them with a very basic filter.
+This is a simple page that uses websocket to gather ECs (limited to 500) and list them with a very basic filter.

 # How to use
 ```bash